 - The air conditioning system that serves the computer room should be capable of operating 24 hours a day, 365 days a year.
-It should also be independent of other systems in the building. - Redundant air conditioning equipment or capacity to ensure availability of the hp Integrity rx2620 Server.

-- The system should be capable of handling any future hp Integrity rx2620 Server expansion. - Air conditioning equipment air filters should have a minimum rating of 45% (based on "ASHRAE Standard 52-76, Dust Spot Efficiency Test"). - Introduce only enough outside air into the system to meet building code requirements (for human occupancy) and to maintain a positive air pressure in the computer room.
+It should also be independent of other systems in the building. - Consider the long-term value of hp Integrity rx4640 server availability, redundant air conditioning equipment, or capacity. - The system should be capable of handling any future hp Integrity rx4640 server expansion. - Air conditioning equipment air filters should have a minimum rating of 45% (based on "ASHRAE Standard 52-76, Dust Spot Efficiency Test"). - Introduce only enough outside air into the system to meet building code requirements (for human occupancy) and to maintain a positive air pressure in the computer room.